SuzeShardlow/SuzeShardlow.github.io/_posts/2020-06-11-how-to-prevent-zoombombing.md

 ## 1) Don't publish the link anywhere

-Trolls use **bots** to crawl the Internet for Zoom links so they can join calls.
+Bad actors use **bots** to crawl the Internet for Zoom links so they can join calls.
 Don't tweet your Zoom link out or publish it on a web page (eg your event page).

 We **e-mail** our links to attendees 10 minutes before doors open.
 We never put them on Meetup.com, even though there is a facility which means that only people who have RSVPd "yes" can see them.